-Separate Ramp Rates will be shown for each load range and will describe any special restrictions affecting Ramp Rates at various load points, e.g., feed pump operation, heat soaks, etc.

 The Ramp Rate shall be the Operational Ramp Rate submitted by the Owner through the process described in the CAISO Tariff.
 On the Effective Date, the values in the CAISO Master File shall be set equal to the values shown in the table above.

-9. Minimum Load
+.